 - Some diploma mills have names that sound extremely similar to real universities.
 They "sell" the user on their authenticity by mentioning they are accredited by a fake accrediting agency that doesn't exist, or by not listing an accrediting agency at all.

 - You may get one or two emails from a fake professor, claiming that there is little or no faculty interaction needed to obtain your degree.

 - Many diploma mills operate out of different countries; these fake online schools fool potential students into thinking they are attending an internationally-recognized and accredited online university.

 As the Internet continues to become more and more sophisticated with each passing day, detecting a diploma mill may become more difficult.
 The scammers behind these operations are definitely far from dumb, as they have sophisticated technological skills they use to pray on unsuspecting, hard-working students like you.
 When conducting your Internet research regarding potential online degree programs, be sure to watch out for these diploma mill red flags:

 - There is nothing on the "school's" website about being accredited.
 Accreditation is important because it validates that a school has passed a set of regional or national standards.
 Most employers will not look kindly on an unaccredited degree.

 - The school offers you a diploma--all you have to do is mail in a lump sum of cash, which could be up to $3,000!
 Yes, people fall for this every day!

-- There may be a mention of the school being "accredited"--but not by the accrediting agencies recognized by the Council on Higher Education Accreditation (CHEA) or the U.S. Department of Education.
+- There may be a mention of the school being "accredited"--but not by the accrediting agencies recognized by the Council on Higher Education Accreditation (CHEA).

 Keep your eyes open for diploma mills.
 They prey on students every day all over the world, thanks to the persuasiveness and anonymity that the Internet offers.
 If you have a doubtful feeling, do some research--go with your gut!